jeanrocco/fritzing-parts/README.md

 You can get some at 15$, you don't need much.
 Try to spread thin amounts of paste on the board pads, place the chip as best as possible, and shove everything in a toaster oven set to ~ 300F-400F.
 It will take about 30 to 60 seconds for the paste to melt, watch it becoming a shinny liquid metal, and carefully take it out of the oven.
-Solder bridges will often form, just spread the solder with a hot clean soldering iron making a lateral sweeping motion on the pins/pads.
+Solder bridges will often form, just spread the solder with a hot clean soldering iron making a lateral outward sweeping motion on the pins/pads.